geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 ##### Simple facet design

-Moving the facet selection into a single column with the results was an early decision.
+We decided early to move the facet selection into a single column with the results.

 ![filters]({{site.baseurl}}/images/sketches/facets@small.png)